- Thought Leadership

 There is suggestive evidence that the physical environment can benefit individuals with ASD.
 Sizing spaces appropriately for the intended activity is vital.
 Acoustics, lighting, air quality, thermal comfort, and safety add a layer of quality that further improves occupant health and comfort for individuals with ASD.

 However, this overview also shows that the same strategies can make spaces more enjoyable for neurotypical individuals.
 In other words, autism-friendly design is just good architecture.
-Indeed, each student, employee and customer has needs of his environment that can only be standardized at the expense of accommodation.
+Indeed, each student, employee and customer has needs of their environment that can only be standardized at the expense of accommodation.
 Recognizing and enacting this mandate for flexible, comfortable spaces is an opportunity we can explore together.

 Allen, J. G., MacNaughton, P., Satish, U., Santanam, S., Vallarino, J., & Spengler, J. D. (2016).
 Associations of cognitive function scores with carbon dioxide, ventilation, and volatile organic compound exposures in office workers: a controlled exposure study of green and conventional office environments.
 Environmental Health Perspectives, 124(6), 805.